We tend to be hard task-masters, tough on ourselves. We sometimes view gentleness, compassion and kindness as weaknesses. Does this sound familiar?

 Allow your body to soften and relax.
 Let the discomfort be there, rather than resisting it.

 Then give yourself some moments of quiet meditation.
-This doesn’t mean you’re zoning out for an hour.
+This doesn’t mean you’re zoning out.
 It can simply be sitting still in your own company.

 Continue the steps outlined above, and focus on your breathing.